cardano-foundation/developer-portal/docs/native-tokens/metadata-registry.md

 ---
-id: overview
+id: metadata-registry
 title: Cardano Metadata Registry
 sidebar_label: Metadata Registry
 ---

-## What is a Metadata Registry?
+## What is a Metadata Registry Test?

 The metadata server needs some way to add and modify metadata entries.
 The method for doing so is largely up to the implementor, but in most cases, a registry will provide an interface that allows users to register metadata mappings that can subsequently be queried via the metadata server’s API.